TouK/nussknacker/docs/scenarios_authoring/HandlingSchemas.md

 * `java.lang.Long` => `Timestamp (millisecond precision)`
 * `java.lang.Long` => `Timestamp (microsecond precision)`

-If any value will be not proper logical type (e.g. "str" => UUID) then exception on runtime will be thrown.
+If any value will be not the proper logical type (e.g. "str" => UUID) then an exception on runtime will be thrown.

 ## JSON Schema

-To handling JSON Schema Nussknacker uses `everit-json-schema` in version `1.14.1`, and this lib provides some inconsistency against JSON Schema, e.g.
+To handle JSON Schema Nussknacker uses `everit-json-schema` in version `1.14.1`, and this lib provides some inconsistency against JSON Schema, e.g.

-* integer schema should [accept value 1.0](https://json-schema.org/understanding-json-schema/reference/numeric.html#integer) but everit validation throws exception.
+* integer schema should [accept value 1.0](https://json-schema.org/understanding-json-schema/reference/numeric.html#integer) but everit validation throws an exception.
 This issue occurs only on deserialization data (source), on serialization (sink) we handled it.

 [//]: # (See SwaggerBasedJsonSchemaTypeDefinitionExtractor)
 Nussknacker doesn't support: